Verena Altenberger: Film and television

 Altenberger played the lead role in The Best of All Worlds (Die beste aller Welten), directed by Adrian Goiginger.
 She portrays a woman addicted to heroin who tries to overcome her addiction and hide it from her son – portrayed by Jeremy Miliker – whom she loves more than anything and to whom she wants to be the best mother possible.
 The film premiered at the 2017 Berlinale.

-In Climb Every Mountain: Sound of Music Revisited ("The Makemakes in Hollywood – Auf den Spuren von The Sound of Music", 2017), Altenberger can be heard as narrator.
+In Climb Every Mountain: Sound of Music Revisited (The Makemakes in Hollywood – Auf den Spuren von The Sound of Music, 2017), Altenberger can be heard as narrator.

-In fall 2017, she was filming for the ORF/BR/ARTE drama Shillings from Heaven in the role of Rosa Unterguggenberger alongside Austrian actor and film director Karl Markovics, which was directed by Swiss director Urs Egger.
-At the beginning of 2018, she shot under David Schalko for M – A City Hunts a Murderer (M – Eine Stadt sucht einen Mörder), and in April 2018 she filmed for the historical drama Ein Dorf wehrt sich – Das Geheimnis von Altaussee, a co-production of ZDF, ORF, and Arte.
+In fall 2017, she took part in the ORF/BR/ARTE drama Shillings from Heaven in the role of Rosa Unterguggenberger alongside Austrian actor and film director Karl Markovics, which was directed by Swiss director Urs Egger.
+At the beginning of 2018, she acted under David Schalko in M – A City Hunts a Murderer (M – Eine Stadt sucht einen Mörder), and in April 2018 she appeared in the historical drama Ein Dorf wehrt sich – Das Geheimnis von Altaussee, a co-production of ZDF, ORF, and Arte.

-In 2018, Altenberger succeeded Matthias Brandt in the German crime series Polizeiruf 110 and took on the role of Munich investigator Elisabeth "Bessie" Eyckhoff in the episode Der Ort, von dem die Wolken kommen.
+In 2018, Altenberger succeeded Matthias Brandt in the German crime series Polizeiruf 110 and took on the role of Munich investigator Elisabeth "Bessie" Eyckhoff in the episode "Der Ort, von dem die Wolken kommen".
 In the third season of the crime series Shades of Guilt ("SCHULD nach Ferdinand von Schirach") she played the role of Sheryl.

-In September 2019, she filmed the documentary Virginia – The Unsolved Riddle of the Salzburg Mafia Bride ("Virginia – Das ungelöste Rätsel der Salzburger Mafiabraut Virginia Hill") about organized crime figure Virginia Hill, alongside Michael Dangl as Hans Hauser for Servus TV, directed by Sascha Köllnreiter and produced by Adrian Goiginger and Peter Wildling.
+In September 2019, she appeared in the documentary Virginia – The Unsolved Riddle of the Salzburg Mafia Bride ("Virginia – Das ungelöste Rätsel der Salzburger Mafiabraut Virginia Hill") about organized crime figure Virginia Hill, alongside Michael Dangl as Hans Hauser for Servus TV, directed by Sascha Köllnreiter and produced by Adrian Goiginger and Peter Wildling.
 In the Arte television thriller Hunt for the Bosses (Die Spur der Mörder, 2019), Altenberger played Interpol investigator Carla Orlando alongside Heino Ferch as chief investigator Ingo Thiel.
-In late 2019, she was shooting for the ORF/BR comedy Schönes Schlamassel by Wolfgang Murnberger alongside Maxim Mehmet, in which she embodied Anne, a non-Jewish bookseller who is very passionate about Judaism.
+In late 2019, she was shooting for the ORF/BR comedy Schönes Schlamassel by Wolfgang Murnberger alongside Maxim Mehmet, in which she portrayed Anne, a non-Jewish bookseller who is very passionate about Judaism.

 In 2021, Altenberger collaborated again with director Adrian Goiginger for the production Märzengrund, based on the play of the same name by Felix Mitterer.
 Simultaneously, she filmed the series Wild Republic for MagentaTV in South Tyrol. and went bald for her portrayal of a cancer patient in Chris Raiber's debut film Unter der Haut der Stadt.

-In the tragicomedy Me, We, which premiered at the Graz Diagonale in June 2021, she embodied the role of Marie, who sets off for Lesbos to provide initial care for refugees arriving at an NGO camp on the coast.
+In the tragicomedy Me, We, which premiered at the Graz Diagonale in June 2021, she played the role of Marie, who sets off for Lesbos to provide initial care for refugees arriving at an NGO camp on the coast.